How To Fix PS4 HDMI Port Issues

 TronicsFix is no longer offering a repair service, but one of our former repair techs started a business that we highly recommend.
 Check out the ShaneFix website for PS4 repairs, as well as other console repairs.
 There’s no need to buy a whole new PS4 when you can save some money and ShaneFix can fix it quick!

-Another great source of information is the TronicsFix forum where you can find all sorts of posts about PS4s and solutions to problems.
+Another great source of information is the TronicsFix forum where you can find all sorts of posts about solutions to PS4 problems as well as help with HDMI port replacement.

 About the Author